vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 title: Flying your dog from USA to India as excess baggage
 ---

 A couple of months ago, I found out I had to move from the USA to India temporarily.
 I had no idea how long 'temporary' was.
 A dog owner's nightmare!
 After much thought, I decided to take my 65 pound golden retriever with me to India in an airplane as excess baggage.
 I spent the following months preparing for our travel and making sure I had everything to ensure a smooth journey for my dog.
 On the day of our flight, my dog's documents were checked by the airlines' employees and he was ready to be boarded.
 Great!
 They then looked at my passport and asked me for a transit visa that I didn't have.
 Not great!
 Unfortunately, we could not fly that day.
-So, while I can't tell you what happens after checking in your dog in an international flight, I can definitely take you through what happened until we got here.
+So, while I can't tell you what happens after checking in your dog, I can definitely take you through how we got there.

 I. Manifest Cargo vs Excess Baggage